Institute for Primate Provolution

 As may be expected of such an old organization the IPP has in the past gone through several phases of extreme conservatism and even apparent stagnation, but these have always been followed by a renaissance and a period of expansion.
 The IPP is presently in one of its strongest expansionist phases to date under an innovative Directorate and its audacious and charismatic Prime Director, Sun Wu K'ung.

 The IPP Today The true reach of the IPP's influence is unknown, but the fact remains that for all of its research stations, campuses, and branch offices its actual territories are minuscule.
-Its historic holdings in Solsys, including Prime Habitat, Kasekala, the various smaller habs such as Goodal, Galdikas, Fossey, and Jolley, and even the three great Bishop Rings created during the Second Federation (Atlantis, Mu, and Lemuria) are now relegated largely to the status of museums and pilgrimage sites.
+Its historic holdings in Solsys, including Prime Habitat, Kasekala, the various smaller habs such as Goodal, Galdikas, Fossey, and Jolley, and even the three great Bishop Rings created during the Integration (Atlantis, Mu, and Lemuria) are now relegated largely to the status of museums and pilgrimage sites.
 Even the newer headquarters at Ao Lai (Gamma Leporis) encompass only the output of two stars.
 Magnificent though the development may seem, with its numerous orbitals, its terraformed planets, and the thousands of new worlds still under construction, it is in no way comparable in scope to the massive development of Ecotopia, the capital of the Zoeific Biopolity, to which it has sometimes been compared.
 If the rapid rate of development now apparent at Ao Lai continues, perhaps such a comparison may be valid in another millennium.

 The IPP has no major direct enemies, though to this day it has rather strained relations with Metasoft, and its reputation in much of the NoCoZo is unfavourable.
 It is, however, the occasional target of a number of anti-hu and anti-biont terrorist groups on the one hand, and of militant fringe humanocentric groups on the other.
 As may be expected, none of these hostile organizations has prospered.
 On the other hand, the IPP is welcome and even encouraged in the territories of most of the Sephirotic powers, particularly those dedicated to the protection or enhancement of bionts.
 The supposed covert activities of the IPP are a favourite topic for conspiracy theorists, given its pervasive presence and long history, but in all its millennia of operation it has never been shown to be more than what it claims to be.